 Rasmussen Reports’ Platinum Service is a members-only micro-site on RasmussenReports.com where subscribers who pay a monthly fee get a deeper, more meaningful look at our polling.
 Members have an all-access pass to information not available to the general public, including demographic sample data, trend tables and archived articles.
-Platinum members also get to see poll results before anyone else, and have access to exclusive online events and analysis from Scott Rasmussen.
+For more information on Platinum Service membership, click here.

 How is the Rasmussen Reader subscription different from the Platinum Service?

 The Platinum Service includes will continue to be available at a price of $19.95/month or $199.95 per year.
 Platinum membership still includes exclusive access to everything our site has to offer, including detailed demographics from every poll, an advanced look at results, e-mail alerts when new results are released, unlimited access to archived articles, detailed toplines and trend data on topical issues in addition to information available to the public and Rasmussen Reader subscribers.
 See membership comparisons.